Configurations of points and topology of real line arrangements

-Note that the converse of the previously described operation is not well-defined in general, i.e. if we consider any couple of an arrangement and a character, then the dual configuration of points and the associated plumbing may not verify the last condition of Definition~\ref{def:configuration}.
+Note that the reverse of the operation described above is not well-defined in general, i.e. if we consider any couple of an arrangement and a character, then the dual configuration of points and the associated plumbing may not satisfy the last condition of Definition~\ref{def:configuration}.
 Nevertheless, this operation is well-defined for a particular type of arrangements described in Section~\ref{sec:proof}.